Tallati-Nikhil-Bhushan/CodeClause_Brain_Tumor_Detection_with_Data_Science/README.md

 ./model_training/brain_tumor.ipynb

-by running the above file it will save the model trained
+by running the above file it will train the model and save it

 then run app.py file to use the web app